 In 1976, Ronald Wayne sold a 10% stake in Apple for $800.
-Today, the tech giant has a market cap of $2trn.
-If Ronald had kept his stake, it would be worth a cool $200b today.
+Today, the tech giant has a market cap of $2 trillion.
+If Ronald had kept his stake, it would be worth a cool $2 trillion today.

-Ever wondered how your investment decisions might have played out if you’d invested at a different time, held longer or made other choices?
-Now’s the time to find out!
+Ever wondered how your investment decisions might have played out if you’d invested at a different time, held a position longer or made other choices?
+Here’s your chance to find out!

 How to use the Time Machine